if you missed part 1 6g welding test, click here

 "In order to get something, I have to give something"

-I shoot at least one video every week and because of my ADHD or whatever you call it, it takes me over an hour for every minute of video.
+I shoot at least one video every week and because of my old school brain or whatever you call it, it takes me over an hour for every minute of video.

 So...If you are taking a 6g welding test in the future, or just want to be able to make all kinds of tig welds without your knuckles screaming for you to stop, ..